This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Comparing meditation vs supplements is like comparing exercise and nutrition.

-Focus Pills (Medication & Nootropics): These work on a chemical level.
+• Focus Pills: These work on a chemical level.
 They provide immediate, tangible effects on your brain's neurochemistry.
-A prescription stimulant forces a result, while a nootropic like Bright Mind provides the building blocks for your brain to create that result more naturally.
+A prescription stimulant forces a result, while a nootropic provides the building blocks for your brain to create that result more naturally.

 One is not inherently better than the other; they are complementary.
 The most powerful approach combines the long-term brain training of meditation for focus with the immediate biochemical support of a high-quality nootropic.